 Amongst our current engagements in health are:

 Working with staff at all levels (from village health workers through lab technicians and provincial administrators to Ministry officials) we design and support team-based work to identify, analyse and solve operational challenges to malaria elimination.
-Currently working mainly in Zimbabwe and Namibia with expert facilitators in those countries, we also help to run a post-graduate facilitator training certificate course with partners at University of the West of England.
-The project overall is directed by Amanda Chung of the Malaria Elimination Initiative of the University of Southern California.
+Currently working mainly in Zimbabwe and Namibia with expert facilitators in those countries, we also help to run the post-graduate facilitator training certificate course described above.
+This project overall is directed by Amanda Chung of the Malaria Elimination Initiative of the University of Southern California, though delivered and much adapted by Precious Chitapi, Joe Murungu and their colleagues in Zimbabwe.
 This project draws largely on the methods and approach of the 'RoundTables' programme described elsewhere on this site.